-The ICC erodes global legal order by protecting the US
+The ICC is eroding the global legal order by pardoning US war crimes in Afghanistan

 The International Criminal Court's (ICC) new Chief Prosecutor Karim Khan is failing his mandate.